Fed revives European stock rally; EDF sinks

 The index, called VSTOXX, is based on put and call options on the Euro STOXX 50.
 It measures the cost of protecting stock holdings against market corrections and usually moves in the opposite direction to cash equities.

-Another big gainer was French car maker PSA Peugeot Citroen , rising 5.4 percent to near a three-year high.
+Another big gainer was French car maker PSA Peugeot Citroen , up 5.3 percent to near a three-year high.
 Bullish comments from the company's chief financial officer at an Exane BNP Paribas conference fuelled the rally and sent hedge-fund short sellers scrambling to close bets the shares would fall.

 "Peugeot is a nice recovery play," Isabelle Enos, deputy head of asset management at B*Capital, said.
 "The group's recent capital increase went smoothly, there's now much more visibility on governance and shareholding structure, and the icing on the cake is the recent pick-up in car sales in Europe."

 Earlier this year, Peugeot was among the most shorted stocks across Europe, with nearly 20 percent of the company's shares out on loan in February.
-But the level dropped to 4.3 percent this week, according to data from Markit, while the stock price has surged 40 percent since February.
+But the level dropped to 4.3 percent this week, according to data from Markit, while the stock price surged 40 percent over the same period.

 Short selling - a trading strategy popular with hedge funds - involves borrowing a security and selling it, betting that the price will fall.
 Short sellers then buy it back at a lower price and return it to the lender, pocketing the difference.